alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

-We used DVC initially with the integration with google drive but we quickly moved on to DVC integrated with bucket storage.
+We used DVC initially with the integration with google drive but we quickly moved to use DVC integrated with bucket storage in the cloud.
 During the project development, DVC enabled all members to get the original dataset using the terminal and DVC pull command without the struggle of extracting a huge file with 50000 images into the correct subdirectories inside the project.
 Later on, using DVC was very useful to ensure that all members were using data preprocessed in the same way.
 Using DVC also enables the storage of datasets that were preprocessed differently.
-With different datasets stored using DVC it was easier to test the model on different data.
+With different datasets stored using DVC, it was easier to test the model on different data.

 ### Question 11